AbdElAziz333/Canary/README.md

 ### License

-Much like Lithium, Canary is licensed under GNU LGPLv3, a free and open-source license.
+Canary is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](LICENSE.txt).

 ### Issues and Feature Requests